Sansi/StellarCamSite/README.md

 ![](./images/2.PNG)

 ### 2. Managing the account
-* Click the icon ＠ in the sidebar to access the account information for editing the display name, email address and password.
+* Click the pencil icon in the sidebar to access the account information for editing the display name, email address and password.

 ![](./images/3.PNG)
 ![](./images/4.PNG)

-* Select “Settings” in the sidebar to access the setting.
+* Tap “Settings” in the sidebar to access the setting.

 * In “About” you can visit the SANSI official website and contact us via email.